Changi Airport ranks as 4th busiest international airport in 2025: OAG report

 [SINGAPORE] Changi Airport was the fourth busiest international airport in 2025, according to data from global travel data platform OAG released on Thursday (Jan 15).

-The airport recorded a seat volume of 42.6 million for 2025, 3 per cent higher than in the previous year, the World’s Busiest Airports for 2025 report said.
+The airport recorded a seat volume of 42.6 million for 2025, 3 per cent higher than in the previous year, the World’s Busiest Airports of 2025 report said.

 This brought Changi Airport’s capacity back in line with pre-Covid levels in 2019, said the report, which generated the rankings based on scheduled capacity and seat numbers for international flight routes.